Spchdt/CSAT66_UI/README.md

 # CSAT66_UI

-- Window Application for dispalying data from CSAT-66
+- Window Application for displaying data from CSAT66
 - Written in flutter
 - Connect to python script through websocket
 - Include these following status: